 Lynda.com offers several classes on 3D printing.
 Visit the library’s Research page and use your library card to set up an account and start learning at your own pace.

-Create your own files using a CAD program:
+Find premade files at Thingiverse.com or create your own files using a CAD program:

 TinkerCAD is a free, web-based program.
 It works best in Google Chrome (v.
 10 or newer) and Firefox (v.
 4 or newer).
 Find it at tinkercad.com.

 SketchUp is a free downloadable design program, available at sketchup.com.
 You’ll need to download this extension in order to save your work as an .stl file: http://extensions.sketchup.com/en/content/sketchup-stl.